nth-chile/gagesalzano2/_posts/2017-03-18-Stuff-For-Friends.md

 </div>

-Katie had the best gift idea for her boyfriend: make his dream brewery come to life.
+I helped Katie make Ryan's dream brewery come to life.

-We made a brand, came up with beer names and drew the damn brewery all based on things she remembered him saying when talking about it.
-The logos for the beer flavors was inspired by <a href='https://www.google.com/search?q=railway+company+seals&source=lnms&tbm=isch&sa=X&ved=0ahUKEwj1qvbejOPSAhVX6GMKHYoKCosQ_AUICigD&biw=1016&bih=631#tbm=isch&q=railroad+company+logos&*'>railway company seals</a> since the location he wanted to build it was next to an old train line that was <a href='https://en.wikipedia.org/wiki/Bloomingdale_Line'>converted to a public space</a>.
+We made a brand, came up with beer names and drew the  brewery all based on things he talked to her about.
+The logos for the beer flavors were inspired by <a href='https://www.google.com/search?q=railway+company+seals&source=lnms&tbm=isch&sa=X&ved=0ahUKEwj1qvbejOPSAhVX6GMKHYoKCosQ_AUICigD&biw=1016&bih=631#tbm=isch&q=railroad+company+logos&*'>railway company seals</a> since the location he wanted to build it was next to an old train line that was <a href='https://en.wikipedia.org/wiki/Bloomingdale_Line'>converted to a public space</a>.

 {{slide['end']}}